By Zane Keith

 Mount Whitney’s trail isn’t really treacherous, overly technical or scary, but it is grueling to complete in a single day.
 Our guys just kept going, and we were proud to have succeeded as a team.
 Each of us played a part pushing the group forward, whether it was setting the pace, knowing when to stop and rest, or sharing a bite of a candy bar.
 As a group we were strong.
 Nine like-minded people of different ages, backgrounds, skill sets, and fitness levels displayed extreme mental toughness that day.
 The will to succeed and deny failure outweighed the desire to quit.
 Is it ironic we all somehow found our way to Hughes Marino?
 Probably not.
 Behind the company’s beautiful offices and comfy t-shirts is a team of fighters – and among other things, we’re champions of the underdog.
 Our people are different at the root.
 At Hughes Marino, we fight for family and we fight for what’s important.
 Successful business is a byproduct of who we are and the way we live our lives inside and outside the office.
 No matter the challenge or setback we just keep going.

-Zane Keith is a project manager for Hughes Marino Construction Management, an award-winning California commercial real estate company specializing in project management, tenant representation and building purchases, with offices in San Diego, Orange County, Los Angeles, San Francisco and Silicon Valley.
+Zane Keith is a project manager for Hughes Marino, an award-winning commercial real estate company specializing in project management, tenant representation and building purchases, with offices in San Diego, Orange County, Los Angeles, San Francisco, Silicon Valley and Seattle.
 Contact Zane at 1-844-NO-CONFLICT or email@example.com to learn more.